Anissa Jones: Death

-Shortly before noon on August 28, 1976, after partying in the beach town of Oceanside, California, with her new boyfriend and others the night before, Jones was found dead in an upstairs bedroom of a house belonging to the father of a 14-year-old friend.
+Shortly before noon on August 28, 1976, after partying with her boyfriend and others the night before in the beach town of Oceanside, California, Jones was found dead in an upstairs bedroom of a house belonging to the father of a 14-year-old friend.
 Others at the party ranged in age from 12 to 22, as police later determined.
 The coroner's report listed Jones' death as a drug overdose, later ruled accidental.
 She was 18 years old.

 Jones was given a small, private service.
-She was cremated and her ashes were scattered over the Pacific Ocean.
-She left $63,000 in cash and more than $100,000 in savings bonds when she died ($163,000 1976 dollars equivalent to roughly $910,000 in 2025 dollars).
+She was cremated, and her ashes were scattered over the Pacific Ocean.
+She left $63,000 in cash and more than $100,000 in savings bonds when she died (equivalent to roughly $910,000 in 2026 dollars).

 Investigation

-Dr. Don Carlos Moshos had prescribed Seconal, a barbiturate, to Jones; an investigation about his professional practices had already begun as a separate unrelated matter prior to Jones' death.
-Occupants in the same building as Moshos' office had reported the unusual activity of patients waiting in long lines outside of his practice.
+Dr. Don Carlos Moshos had prescribed Seconal, a barbiturate, to Jones; an investigation into his professional practices had already begun as a separate, unrelated matter prior to Jones' death.
+Occupants in the same building as Moshos' office had reported the unusual activity of patients waiting in long lines outside his practice.
 According to a Torrance Police Department report, Moshos was writing over 100 prescriptions per day.
 A KABC local news team visited his office and found it filled with young people, some of whom had been waiting over three hours to be seen by Moshos.
 Wayne Staz, the reporter who initiated the visit, alleged that prescriptions could be obtained with $5.00 and "simply showing identification".

 Six days after Jones' death, Moshos was arrested at his office in Torrance and charged with illegally prescribing Seconal to Jones, among other drugs-for-profit charges from a concurrent undercover criminal investigation.
-An envelope with Moshos' business address was present at Jones' scene of death, specifying a drug found in Anissa's toxicology report (Seconal), its dosage (1½ grains), quantity (50), and the recipient's last name (Jones).
-Moshos was charged with 11 offenses, but was admitted to a hospital on December 6 with hepatitis (while also suffering from diabetes, high blood pressure and advancing senility) and died on December 27, 1976, four months after Jones.
+An envelope with Moshos' business address was present at Jones' scene of death, specifying a drug found in her toxicology report (Seconal), its dosage (1½ grains), quantity (50), and the recipient's last name (Jones).
+Moshos was charged with 11 offenses, but was admitted to a hospital on December 6 with hepatitis (while also suffering from diabetes, high blood pressure, and advancing senility) and died on December 27, 1976, four months after Jones.
 Although the murder charges were dropped before his death, Moshos' estate was sued by Jones' surviving family for $400,000; in July 1979, the verdict found him 30% liable and Jones 70% responsible for her death, and the resulting judgment was reduced to $79,500 ($ adjusted).

-Family
+Aftermath

-Fewer than eight years later, on March 15, 1984, Jones' brother, Paul, died of a drug overdose.
-He was 24.
+On March 15, 1984, less than eight years after Jones' death, her brother Paul died of a drug overdose at age 24.